claydoers/claydoers/README.md

 ______________

-**I am a professional software engineer that has a strong passion for <br>
+**Professional software engineer that has a strong passion for <br>
 all things data!**

 - 📗 2024 goals: Prepare for and obtain the SAP-C02 certification.